African Elephant by Alice Perry.

 Kalahari Desert A 900,000 sq km (350,000 sq mile) region which covers much of Botswana.
 Most of the Kalahari is not true desert and receives sufficient rainfall to support enough vegetation to attract a wide variety of wildlife.

 The driest period of the year is usually May-June to October and May to August is the peak time to visit to look for mammals, because as the waters of the Okavango start to recede the animals begin to concentrate around the remaining water, making it easier to see them.
-However, July to October is usually the best time to look for African Wild Dogs because they usually den then, and September-October, which is almost as good for mammals, is one of the best times to be in Botswana because (Southern) Carmine Bee-eaters are usually busy at their nesting colonies at this time.
+July to September is usually the best time to look for African Wild Dogs because they usually den then, and September-October, which is almost as good for mammals, is one of the best times to be in Botswana because Southern Carmine Bee-eaters are usually busy at their nesting colonies at this time.
 When the rains come, usually in November, mammals and birds start to disperse, and the wet season usually lasts until March-April.

 Watching Wildlife: Southern Africa by M D Firestone et al. Lonely Planet, 2009 (Second Edition).

 The Kingdon Field Guide to African Mammals by J Kingdon.
-Helm, 2003.
+Bloomsbury, 2015 (Second Revised Edition).

 The Kingdon Pocket Guide to African Mammals by J Kingdon.
-Helm, 2004.
+Bloomsbury, 2016 (Second Edition).

-SASOL Birds of Southern Africa by I Sinclair et al. C Struik, 2011 (Fourth Edition).
+SASOL Birds of Southern Africa by I Sinclair et al. C Struik, 2020 (Fifth Edition).

 Birds of Africa south of the Sahara by I Sinclair and P Ryan.
 C Struik, 2011 (Second Edition).